 The Wicker Breakdown:

-- Once again, Jane and Dan host the news... that is until Chevy Chase tricks Dan into leaving the set so he can take over his old role as the lead anchor.
-I think Chevy read one of the jokes that Jane bailed out on last week due to Dan's over ambitious fuck up.
-I think this because the image to the joke was the one on the screen as the time of the incident.
-Belushi also joined the news with a recap of the Ali vs Spinx fight.
+Once again, Jane and Dan host the news... that is until Chevy Chase tricks Dan into leaving the set so he can take over his old role as the lead anchor.
+I think Chevy read one of the jokes that Jane bailed out on last week due to Dan's over-ambitious fuck up.
+I believe this because the image of the joke was the one on the screen as the time of the incident.
+Belushi also joined the news with a recap of the Ali vs. Spinx fight.
 This leads to a tale of a Belushi bar fight and ends with him beating up Jane to test her self-defense response.
 Finally, there is also a reunion between Chevy and Emily Litella.

-- The short film this week was Laraine going about her day with an Omen-esque soundtrack that makes it look like she's losing her mind to evil.
-Then she gets back to her place and approaches what looks to be an ominous room only to find her roommate recording her singing audition which was the source of our horrific soundtrack.
+The short film this week was Laraine going about her day with an Omen-esque soundtrack that makes it look like she's losing her mind to evil.
+Then she gets back to her place and approaches what appears to be an ominous room, only to find her roommate recording her singing audition which was the source of our horrific soundtrack.

-- Sermonette is a sketch where Chevy plays an all-inclusive religious leader that give a crazy sermon mixing all sorts of religious lessons.
+Sermonette is a sketch where Chevy plays an all-inclusive religious leader that gives a crazy sermon mixing all sorts of spiritual lessons.

-- Three old biddies then have a tea party in what seems to be a boring last sketch that's going nowhere.
-It gets to the part of the scene where Chevy is supposed to enter which he does but he's not in character.
-He just wants the sketch to end because he has a routine that he wants to do during his goodnights but then the girls realize the sketch has no ending which lands them in the Twilight Zone and the sketch grows to me very convoluted but entertaining as they have twist ending after twist ending until finally, the Land Shark finishes the sketch by eating the final survivors but then finally finally ends with Garrett Morris as the Pope who sees the mess and decides to shuffle off to Buffalo.
+Three old biddies then have a tea party in what seems to be a boring last sketch that's going nowhere.
+It gets to the part of the scene where Chevy is supposed to enter which he does, but he's not in character.
+He just wants the sketch to end because he has a routine that he wants to do during his goodnights.
+Then, when the girls realized the sketch had no end, this new information landed them all in the Twilight Zone.
+The sketch then grew to be very convoluted but entertaining as twist ending after twist ending continued, until finally, the Land Shark finishes the sketch by eating the final survivors and then legitimately ended with Garrett Morris as the Pope who saw the mess and decides to shuffle off to Buffalo.

 First, I loved the final sketch that had no end because I love a surreal approach to comedy.
-Next, I found the airport customs sketch because even though it was offensive it had a valid point and was delivered in a way that was more funny than just being blatantly racist.
+Next, I found the airport customs sketch because even though it was offensive, it had a valid point and was delivered in a way that was funnier than just being blatantly racist.
 Finally, I was a fan of news in general because it wouldn't have been a proper homecoming without Chevy taking the reins.